williamsjoblom/williamsjoblom.github.io/portfolio.md

 pln fib(10);
 {% endhighlight %}

-In its current state the compiler is pretty barebones and only contains pretty generic features present in many other imperative languages.
+In its current state the compiler is pretty barebones and only contains generic features present in many other imperative languages.
 I have quite a few cool language feature ideas that will end up in a blog post at some point (and hopefully in the language itself).

 At this time the compiler is missing a proper test suite, has a few memory leaks and segfaults once in a while.
 Reliability and robustness are currently at highest priority for future development.